 There is a consistent set of best practices that create the core of our approach to strategy formulation and strategic planning.
-We function as our client’s custodian of their process to facilitate the formulation and assisting organizations translate these best practices to high level benefits.
+We function as our client’s custodian of their process to facilitate the formulation and assisting organizations to translate these best practices to high-level benefits.

 Creating alignment among individuals, organizations, and a strategy is how value is created.
 We assist clients to understand how an alignment process has many dimensions, most of which require cross-enterprise interaction and organizational change.

 Our alignment modeling ensures that the strategy integrates at all levels of the organization by including corporate priorities and ensuring teamwork across and within Strategic Business Units.
-We assist our clients accomplish these activities by driving them to engage a combination of logic, authority, and change management skills.
+We assist our clients in accomplishing these activities by driving them to engage in a combination of logic, authority, and change management skills.